saikrishna-prathapaneni/strayos-belt-speed/README.md

 1. **Kalman Filter**: In the current implementation for noise handling, a computationally low-intensive IQR method is employed.
 Further improvement in noise handling is being pursued through the development of a Kalman filter for more accurate speed estimation.

-2. **Exponential Moving Average (EMA)**: To enhance the algorithm's speed, a simpler EMA can be utilized to reduce outliers.
+2. **RANSAC (Random Sample Consensus)**: To enhance the algorithm's accuracy of speed, RANSAC can be applied for incoming speed stream similar to IQR for better estimate of the speed.

 3. **Block Matching**: Employing a sliding window algorithm, such as Block Matching, can enhance the accuracy of features by matching selected blocks in consecutive frames.